 None of those directly answer: which product behaviors are intentional, protected, and safe to build on top of?

-You can have all five and still leave the core product layer implicit.
+You can have all five layers and still leave the core product truth implicit.

 That's why a repo can feel "well-instrumented" for agents and still be fragile when they touch billing, entitlements, onboarding logic, permissions, or compliance-sensitive flows.

-A Product Behavior Contract adds the missing product layer without replacing the rest of the stack.
+A behavior spec — formally a Product Behavior Contract (PBC) — adds the missing product layer without replacing the rest of the stack.

 That changes the quality of agent decisions.